Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at the University

 Renaissance: The Bright Path Forward." and "An In-Depth Look of BFT Consensus in Blockchain: Challenges

-as part of Morgan & Claypool Synthesis Lectures on Data Management.
+and Opportunities", respectively.
+He has co-authored two books as part of Morgan & Claypool Synthesis

-Middleware'19; served as Workshop/Tutorial Co-Chairs of ACM/IFIP Middleware'18;
+Workshop/Tutorial Co-Chairs of ACM/IFIP Middleware'18; and

-served as the PC Chair (Industry Track) for ACM DEBS'17,
+PC Chair (Industry Track) for ACM DEBS'17,

 co-chaired a new workshop at ICDE'17 entitled